rockholla/terraform-packer-workshop/exercises/05/README.md

 }
 ```

-Then, add the new region to `main.tf` just under the existing provider block.
+Then, add the new variable reference to `main.tf` just under the existing provider block.

 ```hcl
 provider "aws" {